tomstaton/myFlix-Angularv2/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.2.8.

+## Features

+Welcome view for user to log in or register.
+Movie view where users see all movies and can view the movie's genre, director, or synopsis.
+User can also add the movie to a list of favorites.
+User profile page where they can edit their info and their favorites list.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.